FixTweet/FxTwitter/README.md

 [If you have more questions about setting up Cloudflare Workers, check out their Getting Started guide](https://developers.cloudflare.com/workers/get-started/guide/).

 Once you're set up with your worker on `*.workers.dev`, [add your worker to your custom domain](https://developers.cloudflare.com/workers/platform/routing/custom-domains/).

+Optional: Set the `EXCEPTION_DISCORD_WEBHOOK` secret to a Discord webhook URL to log exceptions to a Discord channel.
+At this time, we have not integrated an error handling SDK to keep the script small and execution times to a minimum, but it is something that may be explored in the future.

 ---